 If possible, include a moderator in the networking sessions as well.
 This person could greet people as they join, provide guidance for people who may be unsure about how to introduce themselves, and ask open-ended questions to keep the conversation going.

-Alternatively, if your event is taking place throughout a day or several days, you can set up breakout rooms featuring fun activities.
-For instance, happy hours or workshops can keep your attendees engaged while providing a more informal environment where people can connect naturally.
+Alternatively, can set up breakout rooms featuring fun activities that can last the whole day.
+For instance, happy hours or workshops can keep your attendees engaged.
+This will provide a more informal environment where people can connect naturally.

 3. Make attendees lists public and enable rich profile information

 Using a dedicated virtual event platform or event mobile app, you can allow attendees to input their organization, location, photo, short bios, interests, work email, and social media profiles as they please.
 Attendees can then make this available for others if they wish to, or keep it private if they prefer not to.

 That way, participants can browse the attendees list beforehand, decide on which people they want to meet (e.g like-minded people with similar professional interests, people with specific skills or career paths), connect with them on LinkedIn and stay in touch after the event.

 Social media can not only prove an amazing tool in reaching your event target audience, but also a way to kickstart a public conversation and encourage sharing personal experiences on business challenges.